-The monthly allocation of each Sub-Index is based on the Tactical Trigger.
-The Index Calculation Agent determines the applicability of the Tactical Trigger on the fourth (4th) scheduled Sub-Index Trading Day before the third (3rd) Friday of the relevant month (the "Sub-Index Allocation Determination Day").
-The Tactical Trigger compares the closing price of the relevant ETF (as set forth in the table above) on that day to the average of its closing prices over the immediately preceding 100 or 200 trading days including the relevant Sub-Index Allocation Determination Day (with respect to each ETF, the "Moving Average", set forth in the table above).
-If, on such Sub-Index Allocation Determination Day, the closing price of the relevant ETF was greater than or equal to its Moving Average, then two (2) Sub-Index Trading Days after such Sub-Index Allocation Day (the "Sub-Index Allocation Day"), the applicable Sub-Index is allocated in its entirety to both the Relevant Futures Contract and the Federal Funds (Effective) Rate.
-Otherwise, the Sub-Index will be allocated solely to the Federal Funds (Effective) Rate until the next Sub-Index Allocation Day.
+The monthly allocation of the Index is based on the Tactical Trigger.
+The Index Calculation Agent determines the applicability of the Tactical Trigger on the fourth (4th) scheduled Index Trading Day before the third (3rd) Friday of the relevant month (the "Index Allocation Determination Day").
+The Tactical Trigger compares the closing price of the ETF on that day to the average of its closing prices over the immediately preceding 200 trading days including the relevant Index Allocation Determination Day.
+If, on such Index Allocation Determination Day, the closing price of the ETF was greater than or equal to its Moving Average, then two (2) Index Trading Days after such Index Allocation Determination Day (the "Index Allocation Day"), the Index is allocated in its entirety to both the Relevant Futures Contract and the Federal Funds (Effective) Rate.
+Otherwise, Index will be allocated solely to the Federal Funds (Effective) Rate until the next Index Allocation Day.

-For purposes of this paragraph and the determination of the closing prices of the relevant ETF, "trading day" refers to a day on which the ETF is scheduled to trade on its primary U.S. securities exchange.
+For purposes of this paragraph and the determination of the closing prices of the ETF, "trading day" refers to a day on which the ETF is scheduled to trade on its primary U.S. securities exchange.

-In the section below, "Information Regarding the ETFs and Underlying Indices," we have provided a summary description of these ETFs and indices.
+In the section below, "Information Regarding the ETF and Underlying Index," we have provided a summary description of the ETF and that index.